YDPenkov21/DNA/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability you can contact us on this email: <a href="mailto:YDPenkov21@codingburgas.bg">YDPenkov21@codingburgas.bg</a>, (The email the Scrum Trainer of Team DNA).
+To report a vulnerability you can contact us on this email: <a href="mailto:YDPenkov21@codingburgas.bg">YDPenkov21@codingburgas.bg</a>, (The email of the Scrum Trainer of Team DNA).